 Denise draws from her strong sense of intuition and passion for hands-on healing.
 She has a knack for reading the energy of students and responding to what they need.
 Denise’s way of instructing is direct, clear, and inspiring.
 It is her desire that every student feels seen and understood.

 She also incorporates her work with Cranial Sacral Therapy into her hands-on assists and private sessions.
-She trained with Ellen Heed in August of 2010 and is currently studying through the Milne Institute.
+She trained is currently studying through the Milne Institute.
 Contact Denise to schedule an appointment.

 About Forrest Yoga